FreeWebStyler/youthumb/README.md

 ### Different versions

-For GreaseMonkey - with GM suffics (not available latest refactored version)
+For GreaseMonkey - with GM suffix (not available latest refactored version)

 And TamperMonkey - TM

-Ext - for external development - out of browser edit

 ### Get and Install